Forest-fire model

 In applied mathematics, a forest-fire model is any of a number of dynamical systems displaying self-organized criticality.
+They were invented in order to explore and understand the mathematical foundations of self-organized criticality, rather than to be accurate models of forest fires.

-Note, however, that according to Pruessner et al. (2002, 2004) the forest-fire model does not behave critically on very large, i.e. physically relevant scales.
+According to Pruessner et al. (2002, 2004) the forest-fire model does not behave critically on very large, i.e. physically relevant scales.
 Early versions go back to Henley (1989) and Drossel and Schwabl (1992).
 The model is defined as a cellular automaton on a grid with Ld cells.
 L is the sidelength of the grid and d is its dimension.
 A cell can be empty, occupied by a tree, or burning.
 The model of Drossel and Schwabl (1992) is defined by four rules which are executed simultaneously: